-- a. be admitted to the College of Education; - b. complete all departmental requirements, and - c. present a minimum cumulative GPA of 2.5 (on a 4.0 scale).
+- a. be admitted to the College of Education; - b. be admitted to the Elementary Education Program; - c. complete all departmental requirements, and - d. present a minimum cumulative GPA of 2.75 (on a 4.0 scale).

 Students planning to teach at the secondary level must